Hywel-Stoakes/hywel.stoakes/content/home/phonetics.md

 +++

-Some information about Crosslinguistic Phonetics and Phonetic Tools for analysing Acoustic and Articulatory data in **R**.
+Some information about crosslinguistic Phonetics and Phonetic Tools for analysing Acoustic and Articulatory data in **R**.